weiz9762/java-independent-study/entries/entry01.md

     - One space and 10 space treat as the same
     - Java delete the extra spaces internally
 + When adding a string to a number  it converts the number into a string

+---
+### Takeaway
+1. Start things **early**!
+Because I was aware that we will have an independent study this year, I planned ahead of what I want to study first, so I can just jump right into it when the unit started.
+2. It's good to have an idea in mind before you start anything, but if you really can't think about what you want to do, just start something.
+You can always explore before you fully committed to it.
+3. A curriculum designed by professional is the best way for me to learn.
+It might not be the best approach for others, but that's the best for me.
+So, just do whatever you think is the best instead of others telling you what is the best.